 Your tutor will give you actionable feedback with insider tips on how to improve and make your Personal Statement Oxbridge quality for the best chances of success.

-Natural Science (Physical) Personal Statement
+Cambridge Natural Sciences (Physical) Personal Statement

 The more I discover about physics, the less I realise that I know, and the keener I am to further explore unfamiliar topics at university.
 Studying areas such as special relativity and quantum mechanics have made me question concepts I took as given, such as the nature and manipulation of time and the degree of certainty to which we can truly know anything.